|

 she said, reluctantly.

-The baboon howled, softly, as if in agreement.
+The baboon softly howled, as if in agreement.

 Legolas squeezed her hand.
 "We shall find some way to persuade